-Coaching is a highly customized service that is best understood through specific examples.
+Coaching is a highly customized service that is best understood through specific examples (scroll down to see some of my representative coaching engagements).
 While many clients choose my SLC Jump Start ™ program (see below), coaching is not a form of "one size fits all" consulting.
-There are, however, some common reasons why you might want to work with a coach.
+There are, however, some common reasons why you might want to hire me as your coach.
 For example:

 - You were just elevated to non-equity partner and you need to begin developing your own clients because 1) partners are referring less work to you and 2) originations are an important factor in being elevated to equity partner at your firm.